 Select a timezone from the map or dropdown and click the Set timezone button to adjust the event date/times to your current timezone.

 This September, we hosted the Social Outcomes Conference, our annual convening of the world's leading researchers, policymakers and practitioners working to improve social outcomes.
+Sign up here for our next edition taking place September 2022 (SOC22).

 Our conference aims to bring together the rigour of the most recent, cutting-edge academic research with an applied, real-world focus.
 It is an opportunity for participants to engage in vibrant exchanges between both policymakers, practitioners and academics from around the world, each with their own experience and insights on improving social outcomes.